PayPal for ecommerce sites review

 A simple and convenient way for your ecommerce business to receive payments in 24 currencies.

 - Good for a wide range of currencies and ease of use.

 - Beware relatively steep currency conversion fees and a confusing fee structure.

 How does PayPal work for ecommerce businesses?

 PayPal is best known as a global online payments system.
-While you can integrate PayPal with your website to accept payment from customers, you can also use the platform to get your funds back to New Zealand when you’re selling overseas.
+While you can integrate PayPal with your website to accept payment from customers, you can also use the platform to get your funds back to the UK when you’re selling overseas.

 When you open a PayPal business account, it essentially functions as a multi-currency account.
 This means you can receive payment in more than 200 countries and 24 currencies, and give customers the peace of mind and security of paying in their local currency.
-You can then convert foreign currency back into New Zealand dollars in your PayPal account whenever you want, before withdrawing those funds to your linked business bank account.
+You can then convert foreign currency back into pound sterling in your PayPal account whenever you want, before withdrawing those funds to your linked business bank account.

 PayPal accepts the following currencies:

 - JPY Japanese yen

 - NZD New Zealand dollar